-‘Working together to help schools feed children, promote healthy living and provide social learning experiences during the school holidays’
+‘Working together to help schools nourish children, promote healthy living and provide social learning experiences during the school holidays’

 What is SHEP?

 The SHEP is a school-based programme that provides healthy meals, food and nutrition education, physical activity and enrichment sessions to children in areas of social deprivation during the summer holidays.
 ‘Food and Fun’ is the brand identity used at a local level to promote the clubs to children and families.

 In 2016 the WLGA piloted the SHEP model nationally in 10 schools, working with 5 local authorities and 3 local health boards.
 Cardiff University provided the evaluation and recommended ‘Further scaling up of the model to understand the educational and health benefits to children and their families in different contexts.’
 The Welsh Government part funded the programme in 2017 to 38 clubs in 12 local authorities and all 7 local health boards.
-A further 4 local authorities are providing SHEP in 2018, making a total of 56 schemes offering more than 2,500 places to children across Wales.
-Further funding in 2019/20 is allocated within the Welsh Government’s draft budget to expand the programme and benefit more children and families across Wales.
+Continued Welsh Government funding has enabled the programme to grow to 77 schemes in 21 local authorities offering nearly 4,000 places to pupils in 2019.
+Here is the list of schools in 2019:

 Why is SHEP needed?